 Is building muscle harder after 50?

-Ideally, we would build muscle and maintain it over a lifetime.
+Ideally, we would build our muscles and maintain them over a lifetime.
 However, career, family, and life in general often leave little time for more than a quick power walk or run on the treadmill.

 Genetics play a part, but a sedentary lifestyle, unhealthy habits, a lack of sleep, and the standard American diet along with natural metabolic changes can all contribute to excess weight.
 Often referred to as the middle-age spread, this excess weight may accumulate around the belly area.
 Even when our muscles are under there, the extra weight may keep them hidden.

-The body goes through changes that makes it harder to build muscle, but not impossible.
+The body goes through changes that makes it harder to build muscle after 50, but not impossible.
 It’s never too late to start building muscle and getting fit.
-Being proactive about minimizing age related muscle loss is a good plan.
-There are several reasons we might want to make a plan to help reduce the amount of muscle wasting we experience.

 According to studies, it is somewhat harder for older women to build muscle than it is for older men.
 This difference is in part due to differences in the way food is digested and utilized.
 2

 Digestion is not the only factor at play when it comes to women vs. men building muscle tissue.
 From birth, women and men have different amounts of certain muscle fibers.
 In addition, women tend to have higher leptin levels than men.
 Leptin is the satiety hormone that signals your brain to increase feelings of hunger.
 So while there are these fundamental differences, there are also adjustments we can make to give us an advantage in building muscle after the big five-oh.

 Four areas to help build muscle after 50 to are:

 - Quality protein intake in the right quantity,

 - In conjunction with resistance training